Liffey Street: 20th century

 For a period in the 20th century the Dublin Typographical Provident Society was located at number 33 Little Denmark Street.
 Little Denmark Street was later to become the location of the first headquarters of 2RN in the 20th century.

 Hector Grey had premises at 1-2 Liffey Street for a period in the 20th century.
 A plaque now marks the location of one of his shops on the street.

+In 1988, a bronze sculpture of two women on a bench was added to Lower Liffey Street, near the Ha'penny Bridge.
+The women, depicted by the artist Jackie McKenna, are seated on a granite bench with bags of shopping at their feet and are engaged in a conversation.
+The sculpture is officially called "Meeting Place", but has been nicknamed "the hags with the bags".

 A side entrance to the Jervis Shopping Centre was opened on the street in 1996 via a side entrance through Marks & Spencer, which had earlier been constructed on the street in 1979, while a side entrance to Arnotts department store is also located on the street.